osteel/dime/README.md

 ### Delete

-If you have installed Dime **via Composer**:
+If you have installed Dime [via Composer](#composer):

 ```
 $ composer global remove osteel/dime
 ```

-If you have installed Dime by downloading the **PHAR archive**, you need to manually delete it from its location, e.g.:
+If you have installed Dime by downloading the [PHAR archive](#phar-linux--unix--macos), you need to manually delete it from its location, e.g.:

 ```
 $ rm /usr/local/bin/dime